patrines3/patrines3/README.md

 Fun facts:
 - I'm originally from Argentina, so I'm bilingual in Spanish.
-- I'm interested in healthy living and longevity.
+- I'm interested in healthy living, nutrition, and longevity.
 - I love travelling and experiencing new cultures.

 <!--